GFF – A Unique Experience

 Only at GFF can you watch fantastic features and dynamite documentaries on the huge 11-meter screen in the lake.
 Screenings start after sunset, but it’s a good idea to arrive early.
 Most importantly, bring your friends and family, along with a blanket and (low) chairs.
 A little bug stuff might not hurt, either.

 You’ll be happy to hear that all the indoor venues are air-conditioned.
 Bring your Wristband (or your cash), along with your Festival Program, and arrive in plenty of time.
 Wristband holders have priority seating up until 15 minutes before show time.
 After that, it’s rush seating for everybody.

 Single tickets are $10 each – cash only unless otherwise posted.

 Where Do I Get my Wristband, Program or Single Ticket?

 Wristbands and Programs are available at the RBC Box Office located Unit 3-40 Centre Street in Gimli.
 The RBC Box Office is open from 10:00 AM to 5:00 PM starting July 1st, 2013.
 Please note: a limited number of Wristbands will be made available this year.

 Single tickets – this is important! – are available ONLY at the individual venues, 15 minutes before the show starts.
 Winnipeg fans can pick up their Wristband and program at the On Screen Manitoba office – 003-100 Arthur Street.
 Office hours are 9:30 AM to 4:30 PM, Monday to Friday.

 For ticket costs and details, check out the Gimli Film Festival Box Office page for more details.

 Are the films rated?

-All of our films are given a rating by the Manitoba Film Classification Board.
-Films rated NR (no rating) in this program will have ratings available at the time of screening.
+Yes, the films are rated by the Manitoba Film Classification Board.
+If there isn’t a rating in this program, there will be one available at the screening.